welpo/osc.garden/content/blog/updating-site-with-webhook.md

 This rule matches a `secret`, which is a password I created.

-Now, if I try to trigger the webhook like before, webhook complains: `Hook rules were not satisfied.` Great—only requests with the hashed secret will be accepted.
+Now, if I try to trigger it like before, `webhook` complains: `Hook rules were not satisfied.` Great—only requests with the hashed secret will be accepted.

 Time to set up the GitHub webhook.